zuburqan/grafana-parity-report/README.md

 ## Overview

-This panel shows a parity report for series.
-The report can have multiple checks where each check is expressed as an equation having series reduced to a representative value by means of [mathjs](http://mathjs.org/docs/reference/functions.html) functions along with two extra functions supported by this plugin, namely:
+This panel shows a parity report for multiple series.
+A report is represented as a table with rows.
+Each row shows a custom check expressed as an equation having the series data reduced to a representative value by means of [mathjs](http://mathjs.org/docs/reference/functions.html) functions along with two extra functions supported by this plugin, namely:

     # gives the first datapoint in the series
     first()